Exidy Sorcerer: Third Party Add-ons

-Numerious active user groups, particularly in Australia (SCUA), the Netherlands (ESGG), the U.K. (ESC) and the U.S. (SUG), published regular newsletters including The Sorcerer's Apprentice.
+Numerous active user groups, particularly in Australia (SCUA), Toronto Canada (Port FE - SUGT), the Netherlands (ESGG), the U.K. (ESC) and the U.S. (SUG), published regular newsletters including The Sorcerer's Apprentice.
 Many of these can be found in the various internet archives, see links below.

 RAM expansion

 Many CP/M machines were designed to allow the full 16-bit address space of 64 KB to be populated by memory.
 This was problematic on the Exidy Sorcerer.
 32 KB could easily be populated.
 Another 16 KB was the ROM cartridge address space.
 This could be populated, but required disabling the ROM cartridge capability.
 The last 16 KB was required by the system for I/O, particularly for the video, and would have required extensive system modification.

+Games

+There are ' commercial games for the Exidy Sorcerer.